Kaga dialect: Jii (じー) and Wē (うぇー)

 Kanazawa-unique sentence-ending particles that express emphasis.
 Jii expresses feelings of unexpectedness or surprise, whilst wē expresses feelings of pride.
-Although jii is still used among young people, wē is slightly negative nuance has led to its decline.
+Although jii is still used among young people, wēs slightly negative nuance has led to its decline.
 Jii is considered to be a modified form of ze (ぜ) whilst wē is thought to be a corruption of wai (わい) or e (え).
 For example: